Agoric/agoric-sdk/packages/SwingSet/docs/static-vats.md

   });
 }
 ```

+The root object *must* be an "ephemeral" object, i.e. created with `Far`.
+It cannot be a virtual or durable object (created with a maker returned by `defineKind` or `defineDurableKind`, or the vat-data convenience wrappers like `prepareSingleton`).
+This ensures that the root object's identity is stable across upgrade.

 Each vat has a name.
 A *Presence* for this vat's root object will be made available to the bootstrap function, in its `vats` argument.
 For example, if this vat is named `counter`, then the bootstrap function could do: